Current Affairs and Journalism

 History Today article on Africa, debt and historical parallels to the pandemic:

-Toby Green wrote dozens of reviews for the Independent, and has also written criticism for the London Review of Books, Times Higher Education, and the TLS.
+Toby Green wrote dozens of reviews for the Independent, and has also written criticism for the London Review of Books, History Today, Times Higher Education, and the TLS.
 He has reviewed books by, among others, David Abulafia, Tariq Ali, Isabel Allende, William Dalrymple, Jared Diamond, the late Eduardo Galeano, Francisco Goldman, John Gray, and Charles C. Mann.
 He has also interviewed writers including Ma Jian, and the late WG Sebald (republished alongside an interview by the late Susan Sontag in the Journal of European Studies).

 Interview with WG Sebald: